zhangtemplar/zhangtemplar.github.io/_posts/2019-04-07-efficient-net.md

 ---
 layout: post
 title: Effcient Deep Neural Network
-tags: deep-learning mobilenet squeezenet flattened-network factorized-network xception-network
+tags: deep-learning mobilenet squeezenet flattened-network factorized-network xception-network mixnet
 ---

 In this post, we will introduce some neural networks which are suitable for running on mobile devices.